Tom Morello: The Nightwatchman (2003–present)

 On February 2, 2019, Morello made a guest appearance at the Foo Fighters pre-Super Bowl 53 concert in Atlanta, along with Zac Brown, for a cover of Black Sabbath's "War Pigs".

 Street Sweeper Social Club (2006–present)

 Following Audioslave's breakup in 2007, Morello met up with Boots Riley of the Coup, suggesting that they start a band which Morello had named Street Sweeper.
-After giving Riley a tape of various songs to write to, the two created the duo Street Sweeper Social Club.
+The two created the duo Street Sweeper Social Club.